HoangTienDinh/github-jobs-react/README.md

 # Github Jobs API - React - Bootstrap
-A project with front-end in mind, built with React using Bootstrap with Github Jobs API.
+A project with front-end in mind, built with React using Bootstrap and the Github Jobs API https://jobs.github.com/api.
+This app allows users to navigate job postings on Github, with search functionality by keywords, location, and filtering by checkboxes.

 ### Take a Look
 !["Gif demo for OFC"](https://github.com/HoangTienDinh/github-jobs-react/blob/master/public/Github%20Jobs.gif)